libreswitch/ops/tests/rest/rest_test.md

 4. Verify if a patch is applied using the add operation for a new object member.
     a.
 Execute the PATCH request over `/rest/v1/system?selector=configuration`.
     ```
+        [{"op": "add", "path": "/logrotate_config/maxsize", "value": "20"}]
+    ```
+    b.
+Verify if the HTTP response is `204 NO CONTENT`.
+    c.
+Confirm that system resource has the new object `logrotate_config` and `maxsize` value added.
+    d.
+Confirm that the ETag is changed.

+5. Verify if a patch is applied using the add operation for an empty optional member.
+    a.
+Execute the PATCH request over `/rest/v1/system?selector=configuration`.
+    ```
         [{"op": "add", "path": "/other_config/foo", "value": "bar"}]
     ```
     b.
 Verify if the HTTP response is `204 NO CONTENT`.
     c.
 Confirm that system resource has the new object and value added.
     d.
 Confirm that the ETag is changed.

-5. Verify if a patch is applied using the add operation with a malformed patch.
+6. Verify if a patch is applied using the add operation with a malformed patch.
     a.
 Execute the PATCH request over `/rest/v1/system?selector=configuration`.
     ```
         [{"path": "/dns_servers", "value": ["1.1.1.1"]}]